AMP Foundation supports our Education Program.

 The Greatorex Foundation supports our Priority Schools Program.

-Nelson Meers Foundation supports the productions of The Rover and Ghosts.
+Nelson Meers Foundation supports the productions of Sami in Paradise and A Taste of Honey.

 The Thyne Reid Foundation supports Western Sydney initiatives.

-Walking Up The Hill Foundation funds the Assistant Director position on Ghosts.
+Walking Up The Hill Foundation funds an emerging artist.

 The Balnaves Foundation